📖 What Does B0336 Mean?

 No, it is not recommended.
 Seeing code B0336 indicates a serious issue that could damage your engine or transmission if ignored.
 You should stop driving and have it inspected immediately.

-Is code B0336 easy to fix myself?
+Is this code easy to fix myself?

 This repair is considered moderate.
 It may require specialized tools or significant disassembly.
-If you are not an experienced mechanic, professional help is recommended.
+Professional help is recommended if you aren't an experienced DIYer.

 Required Parts

-Tools
+Recommended Tools

 Need a Pro?